 - What if my child does not want to participate in a particular activity?

 All campers must participate in all activities.
-The MIT Summer Day Camp is committed to the development of the campers' life skills through group activities and exposure to diverse athletic and educational experiences.
+The MIT All Sports Summer Day Camp is committed to the development of the campers' life skills through group activities and exposure to diverse athletic and educational experiences.

 - Does the camp have a camper discipline plan?

 Our programs are designed to ensure each camper a safe and enjoyable experience.
-MIT Summer Day Camp embraces the numerous cultural and personal differences of campers and their families.
+MIT All Sports Summer Day Camp embraces the numerous cultural and personal differences of campers and their families.
 Our staff actively promotes respect and appreciation for diversity of our campers' races, ethnicities, cultures, family structures, and other personal characteristics.
 If you would like a copy of our discipline plan contact camp Director Brian Callahan.